YallappaH/orgchartnextgen/README.md

 - **Styling Adjustments:**
   The provided CSS can be adjusted in the respective files to further refine the look and feel of the org chart and detail panel.

-- **Component Warnings:**
-  Warnings like "ComponentProfiler: Component-level profiling has not been enabled" or deprecated meta tag warnings can be safely ignored—they do not affect functionality.

 ## Recent Updates

 - **Interactive Department Filtering:** Replaced the department dropdown with an interactive color legend for more intuitive filtering
-- **Enhanced Department Colors:** Updated the Viz department color to a brighter blue for better visibility
+- **Enhanced Department Colors:** Updated the department colors for better visibility
 - **Visual Indicators:** Added clear visual indicators for the active department filter
 - **Improved Connector Lines:** Enhanced the connector lines between manager and direct reports
 - **Fallback Data Source:** Added robust error handling with sample data when the actual data source is unavailable
 - **Style Enhancements:** Improved the overall styling and layout of the application
 - **Fixed Object Immutability Issues:** Resolved issues with object extensibility in the JavaScript
-- **Additional Department Support:** Added support for new departments (EDH, Data) with appropriate color coding
+- **Additional Department Support:** Added support for new departments (EDH, Data Cloud) with appropriate color coding